skrey/yellow-extensions/source/help/en/how-to-make-a-small-blog.md

 ## Showing header

 To show a header create the file `content/shared/header.md`.
-You can also create a `header.md` in your blog folder and it will only be shown on pages in the same folder.
 Here's an example:

 ```
 ---